pcaressa/straybasic/straybasic.md

 But, how can we make the function to be inserted by the user?
 A first rough solution is to change line 20 each time we want the graph of a new variable.
 However, by means of the `CHAIN` statement, we can create a program that plots a specific function and then execute it!

+This is the first version of such a program `FUNPLOT`:

-    10 REM Prompts for a function and create the appropriated plotting program.
+    1 REM Program FUNPLOT, v.1, author Paolo Caressa 10 REM Prompts for a function and create the appropriated plotting program.
     20 PRINT "Insert an expression depending ONLY on variable X" 30 LINPUT E$